ontox-hu/ontox-phymdos/app/README_copy.md

   <br> <br>
   <li>
-    Once all the correct tables are sellected users can start filling the new tables or adding to the uploaded tables however they see fit.
+    Once all the correct tables are selected users can start filling the new tables or adding to the uploaded tables however they see fit.
   </li>
   <br>